Onzie High Rise Capri Review

 Our Analysis and Test Results

 The Onzie High-Waist Capri uses an 82% Polyester and 18% Spandex fabric.
-They have a low-rise waist and are available in four sizes: X/S, S/M, M/L, L, and XL.
+They have a low-rise waist option and are available in four sizes: X/S, S/M, M/L, L, and XL.

 Ease of Movement

 The silky material of these pants moved with us every which way and never limited our movements, earning a decent score in this metric.
 The waistband is broad, but the material itself is thin, so it doesn't bunch up or get in the way of our forward bends.
 We did take a few points off this pant's ease of movement score for one reason: the material is slippery when dry.
 This lack of texture makes it more challenging to hold some arm balances like Bakasana (Crow Pose), where the friction between the material covering your knees and your armpits helps you hold the pose.
 The friction improves once the material is wet, but it's still on the slick side.
 Purists might argue that any aid from your yoga pants in these challenging poses is cheating, but we prefer our pants to help us out rather than hinder us.

 Onzie uses a smooth material that feels light and airy against your skin, and the pants fit well without being constricting.
 That said, the material doesn't give much lift or compression.
 We did appreciate the elastic in the waistband.
 The silky material feels nice against the skin but is reminiscent of a swimsuit.

 The smooth-faced material is not prone to pilling, the bane of many a yogini.
 We worry that the thin material won't hold up to other activities, like hiking or rock climbing, so if you are looking for a pair to use for multiple applications, you might have better luck elsewhere.
 We also worried that the swimsuit-like material of the leggings might stretch and become see-through or fade over time.